Economic Injury Disaster Loans

 Looking for help keeping your practice going right now?
 The U.S. House Small Business Committee has summarized major provisions of the Coronavirus Aid, Relief, and Economic Security Act that may be beneficial to you.

 The declaration of COVID-19 as a national emergency on March 13, 2020 allows the U.S. Small Business Administration (SBA) to make Economic Injury Disaster Loans (EIDL) available.
 These targeted, low-interest loans to small businesses and private non-profits will provide working capital loans of up to $2 million to help respond to the temporary loss of revenue.
 An additional $10 billion in emergency grants of up to $10,000 to provide immediate relief for small business operating costs and $17 billion to cover 6 months of payments for small businesses was also included in recent legislation.
 On April 24, another $10 billion in funding for this program was approved.
+On March 10, 2021 Congress passed the American Rescue Plan Act of 2021 which added an additional $15 billion for the EIDL Advance Grants Program to provide grants of up to $10,000 per business to small businesses in low-income communities that have been most affected by the pandemic.
+The legislation also added $1.325 billion in administrative funding to the SBA so the agency has the resources and manpower necessary to implement the programs.

 Additionally, express bridge loans are available up to $25,000 to small business owners who have an existing relationship with an SBA express lender.
 These loans will be processed quickly and can provide immediate cash flow while waiting for an economic injury disaster loan.